By Dr. Mercola

 The Introduction Diet is divided into six stages.
 Below are the first three.
 According to Dr. McBride:

 "These three factors ensure that the gut heals much quicker… That is why people who follow [the Introduction Diet] find that their food allergies disappear much quicker.
 We have many people who have healed themselves and have removed their food allergies and intolerances completely.
 Now they can eat foods which they could not even touch before.
 The same happens to people with inflammatory bowel conditions and other severe digestive disorders, and to any person who got serious digestive symptoms."

 This is slightly counterintuitive as people and health care professionals consider fiber universally beneficial.
-I was one of them and in medical school in the 70s was known as Dr. Fiber for my widespread promotion of fiber.
+I was one of them and in medical school in the 70s was known as Dr. Fiber for my widespread promotion of fiber (In fact, for most healthy people, I recommend getting 50 grams of fiber per 1,000 calories consumed).
 However if your gut is filled with pathogenic bacteria and/or yeast and fungi, fiber will actually make your symptoms worse as it is a non-specific growth factor for intestinal bacteria, and does not discriminate between pathogenic and beneficial bacteria.

 So, if your bowel is predominantly dominated by pathogenic microbes, pathogenic microbes will feed on fiber and proliferate, making whatever health problems you have worse.
 The digestive system of those with GAPS is predominantly populated by pathogens, which is why fiber must be carefully eliminated from the diet, for a period of time, to help starve out the pathogens.

 2. Second, probiotics are incrementally added in, because without their presence, no healing can ever occur in your digestive tract.
 This is done in two ways: through probiotic and fermented foods, and therapeutic-strength probiotic supplements